Initiatives and Projects

 Gender Inclusive Restrooms

-In response to a request by the Transgender Commission, President Kaler directed University Facilities Mangement (FM) to assess the current state of gender inclusive restroom facilities on campus and develop a plan to increase the number and distribution across campus.
+In response to a request by the Trans Advisory & Action Team (formerly known as the Transgender Commission), President Kaler directed University Facilities Mangement (FM) to assess the current state of gender inclusive restroom facilities on campus and develop a plan to increase the number and distribution across campus.
 In support of this initiative, up to $250,000 of capital funding has been allocated.

 A team from District Operations, U Construction, Business Operations and the Building Codes Division has surveyed the current facilities status.
-There are presently approximately 110 gender inclusive restrooms identified by the Transgender Commission.
+There are presently approximately 110 gender inclusive restrooms identified by the Trans Advisory & Action Team.
 FM has identified more than 250 additional candidate restrooms for potential re-designation from gender specified to gender inclusive.

 Led by the U Construction group, a project committee has been formed to execute the process of finalizing which restrooms will be designated as gender inclusive, procuring signage, and installing locksets where required.
 Particular attention to equal distribution of these facilities across campus is a priority in the selection process.
 The Transgender Commission requested an increase of 25% per year in gender inclusive facilities.
 FM anticipates the ability to far exceed this request in order to satisfy the needs of as many constituents as possible.
 A GIS-enabled map of these facilities is being developed for the University website and will be updated as the project progresses.